duckdb/duckdb-web/docs/sql/expressions/subqueries.md

 |-----------------------:|
 | false                  |

-> The subqueries in the examples above have made used of the fact that you can omit the `SELECT *` in duckdb, which would be required in other SQL implementations but cannot fulfil any purpose in `EXISTS` and `NOT EXISTS` subqueries.
+> The subqueries in the examples above make use of the fact that you can omit the `SELECT *` in DuckDB, which would be required in other SQL implementations but cannot fulfil any purpose in `EXISTS` and `NOT EXISTS` subqueries.

 ### `NOT EXISTS`